Change your favicon

 The Favicon section

-The Update Favicon popup
+The Update Favicon modal opens.

-Your new favicon will now be live!
+Your new favicon is now be live!

 <link href="{url}" rel="shortcut icon" type="image/x-icon" />